Switcheo/NeoModules/README.md

     <img src="https://img.shields.io/badge/nuget-1.0.5-green.svg"></a>
 </p>

+## Update (11-03-2018)
+Added a new REST client package to fill some missing properties needed to create transactions.
+This client uses the (https://neoscan.io/)[https://neoscan.io/] public API.
+You can see a simple usage on the Demo project.

 ## Update (05-03-2018)
 Because of the project name changes, there is a new nuget package.
 To use you need to install [this](https://www.nuget.org/packages/NeoModules.RPC) for the main implementation.
 If during the package installation it does not install the NeoModules.JsonRpc.Client, [add it to your project manually](https://www.nuget.org/packages/NeoModules.JsonRpc.Client/).